paritytech/parity-bridges-common/modules/call-dispatch/README.md

 The call dispatch module has a single internal (only callable by other runtime modules) entry point for dispatching encoded calls (`pallet_bridge_call_dispatch::Module::dispatch`).
 Every dispatch (successful or not) emits a corresponding module event.
-The module has no any call-related requirements - they may come from the bridged chain over some message lane, or they may be crafted locally.
+The module doesn't have any call-related requirements - they may come from the bridged chain over some message lane, or they may be crafted locally.
 But in this document we'll mostly talk about this module in the context of bridges.

 Every message that is being dispatched has three main characteristics:
 - `bridge` is the 4-bytes identifier of the bridge where this message comes from.
-The may be the identifier of the bridged chain (like `b"rlto"` for messages coming from `Rialto`), or the identifier of the bridge itself (`b"rimi"` for `Rialto` <-> `Millau` bridge);
+This may be the identifier of the bridged chain (like `b"rlto"` for messages coming from `Rialto`), or the identifier of the bridge itself (`b"rimi"` for `Rialto` <-> `Millau` bridge);
 - `id` is the unique id of the message within the given bridge.
 For messages coming from the [message lane module](../message-lane/README.md), it may worth to use a tuple `(LaneId, MessageNonce)` to identify a message;
 - `message` is the `pallet_bridge_call_dispatch::MessagePayload` structure.
 The `call` field is set to the (potentially) encoded `Call` of this chain.